notnotme/osp/README.md

 - Implement the ability to browse modland ftp
 - Create some custom controls using the ImGui framework
 - Vu meter around the player controls (left and right)
-- When the worspace is not visible, add options to show something (minigames, song information, shiny shaders...)
+- When the worspace is not visible, add options to show something (minigames, song information, shaders...)
-- Battery save mode (black screen, stop refreshing or do it at 15fps ?)
+- Battery save mode (black screen, stop refreshing or do it at low fps ?)
 - Add a better touch support